 Fanny Robin

 Fanny Robin on her way to the Casterbridge workhouse.
-Cornhill illustration by Helen Paterson AllinghamMonths later, Troy and Bathsheba encounter Fanny on the road, destitute, as she painfully makes her way toward the Casterbridge workhouse.
+Cornhill illustration by Helen Paterson AllinghamMonths later, Troy and Bathsheba encounter the frail Fanny on the road, destitute, as she painfully makes her way toward the Casterbridge workhouse.
 Troy sends his wife onward, then gives Fanny all the money in his pocket, telling her he will give her more in a few days.
 Fanny uses up the last of her strength to reach her destination.
 Hours later, she dies in childbirth, along with the baby.
 Mother and child are then placed in a coffin and sent home to Weatherbury for interment.
 Gabriel, who knows of Troy's relationship with Fanny, tries to conceal the child's existence – but Bathsheba agrees that the coffin can be left in her house overnight, from her sense of duty towards a former servant.[4]
 Her servant and confidante, Liddy, repeats the rumour that Fanny had a child; when all the servants are in bed, Bathsheba unscrews the lid and sees the two bodies inside.

 Troy returns